BlossomiShymae/monsoon/README.md

 support the platform with the game anyways.

 I am very sorry... :c

+# Legal
+Monsoon isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 # License
 Monsoon is licensed under the terms of the GNU GPL v3 license.